AviWine/Maze-Runner/README.md

 # Maze-Runner
 A collection of algorithms exploring different kinds of maze exploration / navigation.
+We use ''s algorithm to generate the maze.